Education Type:Edu type:

 Master (EQF 7)

-Providing cutting-edge knowledge within the burgeoning field of technology regulation, Law and Technology gives answers to challenges of today’s technology-driven society.
-In addition to traditional legal doctrine, the program covers regulatory issues in the spheres of public, private, and criminal law, and such subjects as comparative law, jurisprudence, ethics, and public administration.
+Many new technologies impact our society and raise questions regarding how to regulate these new technologies.
+Providing cutting edge knowledge within the burgeoning field of technology regulation, Law and Technology gives answers to the challenges of today’s technology driven society.
+In addition to traditional legal doctrine, you will also learn about regulatory issues in the spheres of public, private, and criminal law, and such subjects as comparative law, jurisprudence, ethics, and public administration.

 Program and courses

 Cover different technologies, such as ICT and biotechnology, and different legal domains, such as intellectual property rights, privacy and data protection, and cybercrime.

 - Learning is closely connected to professional practice,with lawyers from international offices actively involved in the lectures.

 - No background in science or technology required.More important is your affinity with the social aspects of technology.

 - The program ismultidisciplinary: it will cover perspectives from law and other scientific domains such as economy, psychology and technology since the difficult changes we face today in society cannot be solved by only involving the legal discipline.

 Typical courses are:

 A Master of Laws in Law and Technology opens doors to a wide variety of careers all over the world.
 Pursue a leading position as a consultant, researcher, policy-maker, or lawyer specialized in law and technology.